-ParaView contains two different image compression algorithms for clientserver rendering.
-The first is a custom algorithm called Squirt, which stands for Sequential Unified Image Run Transfer.
-Squirt is a run-length encoding compression that reduces color depth to increase run lengths.
+ParaView contains three different image compression algorithms for client-server rendering.
+The oldest is a custom algorithm called Squirt, which stands for Sequential Unified Image Run Transfer.
+Squirt is a runlength encoding compression that reduces color depth to increase run lengths.
 The second algorithm uses the Zlib compression library, which implements a variation of the Lempel-Ziv algorithm.
 Zlib typically provides better compression than Squirt, but takes longer to perform and hence adds to the latency.
+The most recent addition is the LZ4 algorithm which is tuned for fast compression and decompression.